SuperElastix/SimpleElastix/Documentation/Sphinx/ParameterMaps.rst

                              sitk.ReadImage('movingImage.nii'), \
                              parameterMap)

 We will study other parameter maps more closely in later examples.
-For now, we simply print the translation parameter map to console.
+For now, we simply print the translation parameter map to console and examine its contents.

 ::